A Compact Fluorescent Light bulb (CFL) is also known as compact fluorescent light or compact fluorescent tube.

 Yes, CFL light bulbs contain a small amount of mercury sealed inside the glass tube.
 Mercury is an essential element of CFL bulbs.

 A small amount, around 5 mg (milligrams).
 As a reference, a thermometer does contain between 500 and 1000 mg.

 You should take the CFL light bulbs to your local hazardous waste collection points.
-Most probably you can take them to the same collection point where you take your home AAA or AA batteries.
+You can probably take them to the same collection point where you take your home AAA or AA batteries.

 When a CFL light bulb is broken a small quantity of mercury vapor is released.
-But do not worry, the risk to human health is very minimal.
+But do not worry because the risk to human health is very minimal.

 1. Open the room windows for a minimum of 15 min and make sure that children and pets are moved outside the room.
-Also, you should evacuate the room for 15 min after making sure that the air conditioner is powered off.
+Also, you should evacuate the room for 15 minutes after ensuring the air conditioner is powered off.

 > Do NOT use a vacuum cleaner to pick up the broken pieces.

 2. If you have them at home, use globes to collect the broken pieces and put them into a sealable bag.
-After collection of the broken pieces, place also the globes into the sealable bag.
+After collection of the broken pieces, the also place the bulb into the sealable bag.

 > If you don’t have globes, use a piece of cardboard or paper to collect the broken pieces

-> If you don’t have a sealable bag, use a normal bag a close it using tape.
+> If you don’t have a sealable bag, close an everyday bag using tape.
 Alternatively, you can use a jar with a lid.

-3. Use a vacuum cleaner to hoover the area and afterward put the vacuum cleaner bag into a sealable bag for safe disposal.
+3. Use a vacuum cleaner to hoover the area and put the vacuum cleaner bag into a sealable bag for safe disposal.

-> If the CFL light bulb has come in contact with fabrics, like clothes or a carpet, they will need to also be disposed of.
+> If the CFL light bulb has come in contact with fabrics, like clothes or a carpet, they must also be disposed of.
 Washing the contaminated clothes could spread the mercury to other clothes.